GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-classic.md

 * By default, taxes on the Shipping field is disabled.

 #### Hide Tax in Summary
-* By default, the total tax is shown in the invoice summary section (the top right of the PDF).
+* By default, the total tax is shown in the Invoice Summary section (the top of the PDF).
 Tick this box to remove the tax amount from the summary.

 #### Hide Tax Column
 * When enabled, the Unit Tax column will be hidden from the Product Table.